MartinQueval/HealthServ/README.md

 ```sh
 cache_clear_interval = 6
 ```
-By default, the memory is cleared every 6 hours, but you can change this value by replacing the 6 with the interval you want.
+By default, the memory is cleared every 6 hours,<br>
+but you can change this value by replacing the 6 with the interval you want.<br>
 Be careful to use an integer as shown above.

 Example for a clear every 4 hours :